tareksfouda/TextProvider-server-client/README.md

  	line is below ~100MB.
 Java's heap allocation can't handle that much data.
-If we change how to store lines from storing them as Strings to actually use a database, or probably using StringBuilder, it will be better as wel
+If we change how to store lines from storing them as Strings to actually use a database, or probably using StringBuilder, it will be better as well

-Problems:
+# Problems:
-	* This software will not perform at scale.
+ - This software will not perform at scale.
 It does not utilize other drives (for more space on disk), it uses normal String types (depleting Java's heap space quickly), and the transfer over the network is line by line (the size of the line to be transferred is therefore constrained by the size of the buffer).

-	* Multithreading was not implemented as I did not have enough time at all I apologize. but to handle concurrent clients we would be able to do that using multithreading.
+- Multithreading was not implemented as I did not have enough time at all I apologize. but to handle concurrent clients we would be able to do that using multithreading.